 Camp Lejeune Settlement Amounts

 For the reasons discussed below, our lawyers estimate that successful Camp Lejeune cases filed under the CLJA will have a settlement range of $200,000 to $2,000,000.
-Where an individual case falls on this settlement range will depend on a number of different factors including.
-In our opinion, the two factors that will have the most significant impact on the settlement value of these cases are: (1) injury type, and (2) length of exposure.
+Where an individual case falls on this settlement range will depend on several different factors including.
+In our opinion, the two factors that will have the most significant impact on the settlement value of these cases are (1) injury type and (2) length of exposure.

 - Injury Type